Petition gets enough signatures to put Jupiter Fire Department on ballot

 Town Attorney Thomas Baird thought the ballot language was misleading at Tuesday night's council meeting.
 He also said he wouldn't recommend putting the issue on the ballot for March 2024 or March 2025.

-Karen Vinson, who is against the town of Jupiter creating their own fire department, said she is frustrated with the process the council used to make their decision because it wasn't transparent.
+Karen Vinson, who is against the town creating a fire department, said she is frustrated with the process the council used to make their decision because it wasn't transparent.
 She said the council would be stalling if it didn't act to put it on the ballot for March 2024.

-"If there is a hold-up," Vinson said.
-"Then it will be the town council not requesting this to be done immediately."
+"If there is a holdup, then it will be the town council not requesting this to be done immediately," Vinson said.

-Jupiter's Town Council gets to make the decision, but a spokesperson for the town said the initiative is under legal review by the Town Attorney.
+Jupiter's Town Council gets to make the decision, but a representative for the town said the initiative is under legal review by the town attorney.

 Thomas Baird, who is the town attorney, said he thought the ballot language was misleading at Tuesday night's council meeting.
 He also said he wouldn't recommend putting the issue on the ballot for March 2024 or March 2025.

-WPTV's Ethan Stein asked Baird for an interview, but he declined saying "no comment".
+WPTV asked Baird for an interview, but he declined, saying "No comment."

 According to a copy of the petition, the question would allow voters to stop the town from creating or operating a fire rescue department unless the town held another referendum.